Moll Dyer: Folktale

 A deadly plague (likely influenza) and poor crops had taken their toll on the small Leonardtown community, and the particularly harsh winter meant that people were fearful of not making it through the season.
 A deeply religious and puritanical community, the townsfolk turned to superstition, claiming that the famine, disease, and ice storms were the product of witchcraft.

-A meeting in the local church determined that Moll Dyer, an older woman who lived on the southern edge of town, was the witch in question; and had called upon the Devil to terrorize the people of Leonardtown.
+A meeting in the local shop determined that Moll Dyer, an older woman who lived on the southern edge of town, was the witch in question; and had called upon the Devil to terrorize the people of Leonardtown.
 Events rapidly escalated and a mob was formed with the intent of running her out of town.

 Upon arrival, the mob surrounded and set fire to her hut, with Moll barely managing to escape and run past the crowd into the woods.
 Some accounts claim Moll Dyer saw the mob approaching and fled quickly, with only enough time to grab a light shawl for warmth.
 Regardless of the telling, she runs for miles- until her legs finally give in.

 Knowing she would die of exposure before sunrise, she found a small boulder and placed her right hand upon it.
 She then raised her left hand to the moon and called down a curse on the people of Leonardtown.
 Days later, her body was found frozen to the stone, with her hand still held up towards the sky.

 The details of the curse are variable depending on the teller, but usually fall in the realm of blighted crops, infertility, child mortality, or familial misfortune.

 Her spirit is said to still haunt the land surrounding Leonardtown, looking for the men who forced her from her home.
 It is also claimed that a handprint of discolored stone can occasionally be seen on the "Moll Dyer Rock" in front of the Tudor Hall Mansion.

 Many supernatural events are reported near the modern-day Moll Dyer Road, a branch off of Maryland Route 5 that is claimed to be the site of either her residence or death.
 Reports of shadow people, will-o'-the-wisps, a white dog causing car accidents, "a thick, unnatural fog," and frequent lightning strikes are all common.